JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

     ```bash
     sudo systemctl enable docker

-## Step 3.1: Setting up a Subdomain to point to your Google Cloud Instance
+## 📍Step 3.1: Setting up a Subdomain to point to your Google Cloud Instance

 Now we want to add a subdomain of your domain which makes it easy to access your N8N instance from everywhere (dont worry you will need an account).
 With your domain provider go to Edit DNS settings (every domain provider has this) then you want to add a New Record.